AsherBond/wp-post-to-diaspora/readme.txt

 give link shortener choices.

-allow for custom structure of post
+allow for custom structure of post.

-anything to make this a better plugin.
-I am just hacking hacking hacking this away, so you know better than I do.
+Anything to make this a better plugin.
+I am just hacking hacking hacking this away, so if you know anything about Wordpress plugins, you know better than I do.

-Also, I'd love some info on better Wordpress Development workflow.
+Also, I'd love some info on better Wordpress development workflow.
 This was a pain to make!

 ***things I will be fixing***
 the json structure that Diaspora accepts is rapidly changing.
 I will be updating it ASAP.
+Anything around that is up for grabs to make better.

-I am going to be using this as soon as possible from my blog
+I am going to be using this as soon as possible from my blog http://blog.sourcedecay.net

-http://blog.sourcedecay.net